sevendeadly/summer_Dream/README.md

-# Summer & Dream Wedding Website
+# Audrey & Josue-Daniel 2026 Wedding Website

 A lightweight, simple, and beautiful wedding website with countdown timer, RSVP form, gift pot, and photo albums.
 Now with a clean MVC (Model-View-Controller) architecture for better organization and maintainability.